Māori traditional textiles: Korowai

 Korowai are finely woven cloaks covered with muka tassels (hukahuka).
 Hukahuka are made by the miro (twist thread) process of dyeing the muka (flax fibre) and rolling two bundles into a single cord which is then woven into the body of the cloak.
 There are many different types of korowai that are named depending on the type of hukahuka used as the decoration.
 Korowai kārure have tassels (hukahuka) that appear to be unravelling.
-Korowai ngore have hukahuka that look like pompoms.
+Korowai ngore have hukahuka that look like pompoms and became the most popular form of korowai decoration following the importation of coloured wools.
 Korowai hihima had undyed tassels.

 Korowai seem to have been rare at the time of Captain Cook's first visit to New Zealand, as they do not appear in drawings made by his artists.
 But by 1844, when George French Angas painted historical accounts of early New Zealand, korowai with their black hukahuka had become the most popular style.
 Hukahuka on fine examples of korowai were often up to thirty centimetres long and when made correctly would move freely with every movement of the wearer.
 Today, many old korowai have lost their black hukahuka due to the dyeing process speeding up the deterioration of the muka.

 In English, the term is often used to describe other kinds of kākahu, even if they do not have hukahuka made of muka.

 Kaitaka

-Kaitaka are cloaks of finely woven muka (Phormium tenax) fibre.
+Kaitaka (also known as parawai in the Whanganui district) are cloaks of finely woven muka (Phormium tenax) fibre.
 Kaitaka are among the more prestigious forms of traditional Māori dress.
 They are made from muka (flax fibre), which is in turn made from those varieties of Phormium tenax that yield the finest quality fibre characterised by a silk-like texture and rich golden sheen.
 Kaitaka are usually adorned with broad tāniko borders at the remu (bottom) and narrow tāniko bands along the kauko (sides).
 The ua (upper border) is plain and undecorated, and the kaupapa (main body) is usually unadorned.
 There are several sub-categories of kaitaka: parawai, where the aho (wefts) run horizontally; kaitaka paepaeroa, where the aho run vertically; kaitaka aronui or pātea, where the aho run horizontally with tāniko bands on the sides and bottom borders; huaki, where the aho run horizontally with tāniko bands on the sides and two broad tāniko bands, one above the other, on the lower border; and huaki paepaeroa, which has vertical aho with double tāniko bands on the lower border.

 Detail of the bottom edge of a kahu kiwi, showing the distinctive hair-like nature of the kiwi feathers.